Getting up early can be a pain, but it’s worth it today.

 Rory Mercury, a demigoddess and the Apostle of Emroy, the god of war, death, violence and madness.
 Playful, sensual and somewhat bloodthirsty, Rory can be pleasant to those who are not her enemies.
 While wandering the land, she helped Youji fight off the Fire Dragon from attacking refugees and became fascinated with the JSDF soldier.
 Although Rory appears to be a 13-year old human girl, she is actually 962-years old.
 When she turns 1,000, she will become a full goddess.
 She wears what appears to be gothic Lolita dress, but it’s actually her priestly attire.
 Despite being the Apostle of a death god, Rory is recognized as a beloved heroine throughout the Special Region.
 Supernaturally strong and fast, she can use her huge halberd to devastating effect and her body can quickly heal from any injury.
 Rory later makes a contract with Youji that allows any injuries he suffers to be passed onto her instead, in exchange for him becoming her servant when he dies.

 This story reminds me of when Commodore Matthew Perry first arrived in Japan with his “black ships”.
 Like the Empire, the Tokugawa Shogunate was suddenly confronted with a technologically superior enemy and forced to accept peaceful terms because war would be utterly disastrous on their end.
 There were also various factions in Japan who wanted to keep fighting despite being outmatched, since their centuries-long pride on being powerful warriors wouldn’t allow them to accept this humiliation.
-Even those who made peace with the strange foreigners felt threatened constantly, forcing them to learn everything they can about the foreigners’ methods and technology in order to be on equal terms with them.
+Even those who made peace with the strange foreigners felt threatened constantly, forcing them to learn everything they can about the foreigners’ methods and technology in order to eventually be on equal terms with them.

 The Empire here is inspired by the ancient Roman Empire, particularly with its Senate and its royal family.
-Without any real challenge to their power for centuries, the Empire and its people grew arrogant and saw other peoples and races as slaves at best and uncultured barbarians at worst.
+Without any real challenge to their power for centuries, the Empire and its people grew arrogant and saw other peoples and races as uncultured barbarians at best and slaves at worst.
 When confronted with a technologically powerful enemy, those who sought peace with them prospered while those who wanted war, such as Prince Zorzal, were eventually ruined.
 What the story misses is that being completely at the mercy of an enemy much stronger than you can be appalling, whether that enemy is benevolent or not.

 A number of modern-day political issues shown here could apply to real life as well.
 With sudden access to a new world, many countries outside Japan are shown to be quite ruthless in their efforts to gain access to the Special Region, resorting to kidnapping, trickery, intimidation and force to gain land, natural resources and people with unique skills.
-It’s much like how the early settlers of the U.S.A. gradually took more and more land from the native peoples, driven by greed and using their superior weapons and technology.
+It’s much like how the early settlers of the United States of America gradually took more and more land from the native peoples, driven by greed and using their superior weapons and technology.